Woodhaven, Michigan

-Woodhaven is a city in Wayne County, Michigan, United States.
-As of the 2010 census, the city had a population of 12,875.
-It is part of a collection of communities known as Downriver.
+Woodhaven is a city in Wayne County in the U.S. state of Michigan.
+A Downriver suburb of Detroit, Woodhaven is located roughly 18 mi southwest of downtown Detroit.
+As of the 2020 census, the city had a population of 12,941.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.45 sqmi, of which 6.39 sqmi is land and 0.06 sqmi is water.

 Woodhaven has two ZIP Codes.
 One (48183) covers the majority of the city, as well as Trenton and portions of Brownstown Township.
 The other ZIP Code (48134) includes a small portion of the southwest corner of Woodhaven and is shared with Flat Rock.